 A guitar pick is a small plastic object used to pluck the strings.
 Picks tend to go missing easily; fortunately, they are inexpensive.
-We find that medium-sized picks are ideal for kids.
+We find that light and medium-sized picks are ideal for kids.

 You’ll need a quality tuner for tuning your guitar.
 Please consider purchasing an electronic tuner to help you tune your acoustic or electric guitar quickly and easily.